-How-to: after you have created your first Plan (top left pane: + New Plan), you can also create sub-categories – they will bucket various tasks in your project.
+How-to: After creating your first Plan (top left pane: + New Plan), you can also create sub-categories – they will bucket various tasks in your project.
 If you work in a team, speak with your team members to create a set of buckets that make the most sense to your project and the workflow.

 2. Apply the due date and calendar functionality.
 These do a great job of helping stay on top of deadlines and keep track of the overall schedule.
 There’s also a Planner mobile app, so you can synchronize the Planner calendar to Outlook and gain mobile access to your calendar of choice.

-3. Consider organizing by the amount of effort instead of priority.
+3. Consider organizing by the amount of effort instead of a priority.

 4. Add project portfolio management functionality.
-Managing your work and projects in Planner, you still need the “big picture” and cross-project visibility, which is not possible within the standard Planner toolset.
-Try PPM Express – for now it is the only PPM app that provides Microsoft Planner portfolio capabilities.
+Managing your work and projects in Planner, you still need the “big picture” and cross-project visibility, which is impossible within the standard Planner toolset.
+Try PPM Express – for now, it is the only PPM app that provides Microsoft Planner portfolio capabilities.

 6. Employ the Office 365 integration.
 One of the most significant Planner advantages is its integration with the rest of Office 365.
-For instance, everyone given access to a Group will get access to the plan as well.
+For instance, everyone given access to a Group will also get access to the plan.

 7. Add plans as a tab within Microsoft Teams.
-Teams and Planner work pretty great together since you can have general work discussions within the team, but keep a conversation about a single item just among those working on it.
+Teams and Planner work great together since you can have general work discussions within the team but keep a conversation about a single item among those working on it.

 9. Create rules for labels.
-As your Plan grows bigger, you will find it helpful to start using labels to help you quickly identify certain tasks.
+As your Plan grows, you will find it helpful to start using labels to help you quickly identify specific tasks.
 Color coding your labels is a common practice – use them for different task owners, priorities, or types.

 10. Make use of the attachments feature.
 You can attach files uploaded from your desktop, from OneDrive, or use the URL links.
-It keeps your documents organized and ensures you’ll be able to access them from the Cloud anytime, as well as helps your team members instantly locate information they need for the project.
+It keeps your documents organized, ensures you’ll be able to access them from the Cloud anytime, and helps your team members instantly locate the information they need for the project.

-Overall, Microsoft Planner is a lightweight project management tool that can serve as an excellent solution to many of the operational processes that companies go through daily.
+Overall, Microsoft Planner is a lightweight project management tool that can serve as an excellent solution to many of the daily operational processes that companies go through.
 To extend its capabilities even more, use FluentPro’s Power BI reports packs for Microsoft Planner to visualize portfolio data and build or update project dashboards quickly and easily.
 Power BI opens up a whole new world of reporting to Office Planner users so they can build project dashboards and reports for Office 365 Planner in a matter of seconds, using dozens of charts and components that display real-time project data.
-And as importantly, users can instantly adjust dashboards to address changing requirements without waiting for IT or report developers!
+And significantly, users can instantly adjust dashboards to address changing requirements without waiting for IT or report developers!